Jeytery/role-cards-store/mafia.md

                     "role": {
                         "id": "8C3A275E-B2E2-402A-84ED-1765B2F4A6D1",
                         "name": "Mafia",
                         "description": "Mafia kills one player at night.
-Tries to kill all red players", "imageName": ""
+Tries to kill all red players" },
-                    },
                     "count": 2
                 },